lgrqvst/lgrqvst.com-hugo/content/page/todo/index.md

 - [ ] Change the appearance of selections
 - [ ] Maybe restyle `.lede`?
 - [ ] Remove animation from headings.
 Why did I put that in in the first place??
+- [ ] Add some kind of styling to content added to a post after it's been published

 ## Posts